Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 In each example, we have a £5 Bet and a £5 Lightning Fee – The Total Bet is £10.

-You can see in this model that to make a profit you have to have two consecutive wins (one to generate the multiplier and the second to use the multiplier).
-The second win will need to have at least a 4x multiplier to return a profit.
-A 2 x multiplier over two rounds will return a net loss of £5, while a 3x multiplier will break even.
+You can see in this model that to make a profit; you have to have two consecutive wins (one to generate the multiplier and the second to use the multiplier).
+The second win must have at least a 4x multiplier to return a profit.
+A 2 x multiplier over two rounds will produce a net loss of £5, while a 3x multiplier will break even.

-Normally when you’re playing Blackjack you’d use Blackjack Basic Strategy.
-This ensures you play the hands optimally and gives the best chance for a return on your investment.
+Usually, when playing Blackjack, you’d use Blackjack Basic Strategy.
+This ensures you play the hands optimally and gives the best chance for a return on investment.

-However basic strategy isn’t appropriate for Lightning Blackjack, as two hands need to be played to get the full benefit of the multipliers.
-The basic strategy doesn’t take that into account, so it can’t be used for Lightning Blackjack.
-But there is a strategy for lightning blackjack which has been published by Evolution.
+However, a basic Strategy isn’t appropriate for Lightning Blackjack, as two hands need to be played to get the full benefit of the multipliers.
+The basic Strategy doesn’t consider that, so it can’t be used for Lightning Blackjack.
+But there is a strategy for lightning blackjack that Evolution has published.

-Take a look at the options above – there is really no way to vary the bets that will give you an advantage.
+Look at the options above – there is no way to vary the bets that will give you an advantage.

 Increasing your bet for a round with a multiplier is no good because it increases the Lightning Fee for that round.
-The payout will be for the value of the lightning fee from the previous round, so there is no advantage to be gained.
-In fact, if you lost, you’ll end up losing your bankroll more quickly.
+The payout will be for the value of the lightning fee from the previous game, so there is no advantage to be gained.
+If you lost, you’d end up losing your bankroll more quickly.

-If you reduced your bet on the game round with the multiplier, you won’t get the full value of the multiplier, so again it’s not worth doing.
+If you reduced your bet on the game round with the multiplier, you wouldn’t get the total value of the multiplier, so again it’s not worth doing.

 Either way, there is no advantage in changing the amounts you bet between the game rounds.

-Evolution has, in all credit to them produced a modified strategy for lightning Blackjack.
-It’s tucked away in the help files, and quite honestly it is complicated as hell!
+With all credit to them, Evolution has produced a modified strategy for lightning Blackjack.
+It’s tucked away in the help files, and quite honestly, it isn’t straightforward!

-Each of the game rounds can have a different set of multipliers applied, and there is a lightning blackjack strategy table for each one.
+Each game round can apply a different set of multipliers, and there is a lightning blackjack strategy table for each.

 What concerns me most about this strategy is two things:

-On the first, there is a discussion going on at WizrdofOdds, where minds greater than mine are going through the strategy to validate it.
-On the second – well, someone is bound to build an app to automate it at some time.
+There is a discussion at WizardofOdds, where minds more extraordinary than mine are going through the strategy to validate it.
+On the second, someone is bound to build an app to automate it at some time.
 When there is an update on either, I’ll post it here.

 Beware: – This strategy will make you play hands as you’ve never played before.
-You’ll be doubling and splitting hands you wouldn’t normally do and you’ll be taking cards when normal strategy would have you stand.
+You’ll be doubling and splitting hands you wouldn’t normally do, and you’ll take cards when regular strategy would have you stand.

-The lightning Blackjack strategy is not for the faint-hearted, so all I can say is proceed with caution until you have either mastered the strategy or made the decision to play another version of Blackjack.
+The lightning Blackjack strategy is not for the faint-hearted, so proceed with caution until you have either mastered the system or decided to play another version of Blackjack.

 At first look, the Return to Player looks promising for Lightning Blackjack, with a published RTP of 99.56%.